Makhtesh Ramon is the largest of Israel’s bizarre geological formations called makhteshim (literally, “craters”).

 At night, hikers should take advantage of one of the many hotels established by local Bedouin herders, where visitors can sleep in hand-woven tents while enjoying world-renowned Bedouin black coffee and the cool desert air.
 Staying at least one night is a must – far from the city lights, the stars in Makhtesh Ramon has been said to be so brilliant that they can “restore your faith in God.”

-Other must-sees include Giv’at Ga’ash, a pitch-black former volcano arising from the crater floor, a few scattered Roman ruins after which the makhtesh was named (Roman, Ramon), and Wadi Nikarot (“Grotto Riverbed”), a dry riverbed flanked by spectacular cave formations dug out by the fast-moving rivers of spring.
+Other must-sees include Giv’at Ga’ash, a pitch-black 100-million-year-old extinct volcano arising from the crater floor, a few scattered Nabatean ruins, and Wadi Nikarot (“Grotto Riverbed”), a dry riverbed flanked by spectacular cave formations dug out by the fast-moving rivers of spring, and HaMinsara (the carpentry), an area where the rocks once formed hexagonal pillars, most of which have collapsed and are scattered across the surrounding area appearing like wood chips (hence the name).
 But hike at your own risk – flash floods have been known to kill inattentive walkers.

 In recent years, Ramon Crater is receiving new attention due to the sad and touching story of Ilan Ramon (who was named after the Makhtesh).
 Ramon was an IAF fighter pilot and the first Israeli astronaut.
 In January 2003, he boarded together with his six American colleagues the Columbia space shuttle.
 After 16 days in space, on February 1, 2003, the Columbia disintegrated upon re-entering Earth’s atmosphere, killing all seven crew members.